33rd Armoured Division: Corps: I Corps (Mathura)

-Division: 33rd Armoured Division, (Hisar)
+Division: 33rd Armoured Division (Hisar)

 The 33rd Armoured Division has 5 Brigades (3 Armoured, 1 Artillery & 1 Air Defence brigades).

 33 Armoured (Dot on target) Division - War Memorial, Hisar Military Station.

 Brigade: 5 Brigades of the 33rd Armoured Division

-A Regiment is a homogenous unit specializing in one thing e.g. Armoured (tank), Mechanised (vehicles), Artillery, etc. A Brigade is multi-functional unit composed of different types of Battalions from various Regiments.
+A Regiment is a homogenous unit from one of the combat arms, like Armoured (tank), Mechanised (vehicles) or Artillery.
+A Brigade is multi-functional unit composed of different types of Battalions or Regiments.

 The '33rd Armoured Division' has total 5 Brigades: